leetcode-python-java/leetcode-python-java/README.md

 I will also provide you with solutions for many common programming languages, such as **Python, C++, Java, JavaScript, C#, Go, Ruby**, etc.

 I have tried my best to write the most concise and efficient code, so I call it my best practice.
-If you have better solutions, welcome to create an issue or PR.
+If you have better solutions, welcome to create an issue or PR!

 ## How to use this repo?
 I have planned a learning route for you.
 You just need to do the questions in the order they are listed.